Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ## Getting Started

-## Setting up SDK to run locally
+## Setting up the SDK to run with a local DA layer instance
+In this example, we will spin up a local Celestia instance as our DA layer.
+To be able to do that:
 * Install docker https://www.docker.com
-* switch to the `demo-rollup` directory
+* Switch to the `demo-rollup` directory
-* Start the celestia services locally (the details of what the Makefile does are explained in the next section)
+* Start the celestia services locally
 ```
 make clean
 make start
 ```
+* Details/Internals of the Makefile are [here](#Makefile)
 * The above command should also configure your local setup so you should see some changes stashed
 ```
 $ git status